FK ONE

 Start Your Journey With An FK Irons

-During the discovery phase of this project, thirty-five studios and trade-shows visited with more than fifty conversations ranging from professionals, apprentices, and everyone in between were studied.
-I chose a qualitative research approach because I wanted to understand the nuances of how a tattoo machine felt in artist's hands.
-Through this process, we asked what machine they were starting on and why.
-Apprentices almost universally start on a machine their mentor hands them.
+FK Irons had never designed for someone who didn't already know how to tattoo and wanted a way to introduce the brand to first time artists as they start their careers.
+Apprentices almost universally start on a machine their mentor gives them.
 Most often times its a coil machine that is heavy and analog in every sense.
 It's the opposite of what the industry has moved toward.
 Pen style machines are now the professional standard because of their lightness, intuitiveness and the ease of sanitization.
 Apprentices' wanted something that felt credible from day one and not a placeholder until they could afford a pro level machine.
-We tested that instinct directly by putting flagship machines in apprentices' hands for a few weeks and watched what happened.
-The result was an immediate adoption with real enthusiasm and a clear line of sight toward saving up for the full FK ecosystem.

 Redefining An Entry Level Machine